 I was born and raised in Racine, Wisconsin and after high school began studying theater at the University of Minnesota—Twin Cities.
 In 1998, I managed a college painting business and earned distinguished recognition for generating $50,000 in summer sales.

 From 1999 to 2000, I participated in a study abroad program and studied Spanish art and history in Madrid, Spain.
 Then transferred to the University of Wisconsin—Madison in Fall 2000 and earned my B.A. in Communication Arts in 2002.
 Before graduating I joined the production staff of PBS affiliate WHA TV in 2001 and my duties included camera operating, floor managing and assistant lighting.
 Productions I worked on included statewide news, college sports and live performances.

-I left WHA in 2005, moved to New York City and started working freelance in reality TV.
+I moved to New York City in 2005 and started working freelance in reality TV.
 Some of the cable networks I produced shows for include the History Channel and HGTV.
 During this time I also earned my masters degree in Media Studies from The New School and graduated in 2010.

-Today, I am a seasoned non-fiction video maker who has overseen multiple edit suites, developed pilots and post produced hundreds of hours worth of docu-reality content.
+Today, I am a seasoned non-fiction storyteller who has overseen multiple edit suites, developed pilots and post-produced hundreds of hours worth of docu-reality content.
 My directing and editing experience includes reality TV, promotional videos and short documentaries.
 I embrace the challenges of fatherhood and live with my family in the greater Milwaukee area.